Premo36/DML2.X/README v2.5.txt

 2)Check/Uncheck all types of message you want/don't want to see.
 By default all type of message are enabled.
 3)Click on "Save".

--I USE SOMETHING LIKE 'BIND F6 "save QUICKSAVE.ZDS" ' TO MAKE MY QUICKSAVE, BUT WITH DML 2.X I CAN'T LOAD THEM SOMETIMES!
+-I USE SOMETHING LIKE 'BIND [KEY] "save QUICKSAVE.ZDS" ' TO MAKE MY QUICKSAVE, BUT WITH DML 2.X MY QUICKSAVE DISAPPEAR WHEN I RESTART GZDOOM!
+NOTE: The following workaround as been tested only in recent Windows/Linux gzdoom/zandronum version, with the Linux version installed trough apt.
+It will NOT work on Mac OS, and probably will not work on older Linux version.
-Gzdoom will place the "quicksave.zds" file in the DML v2.X folder instead of the gzdoom one when using this custom method of quicksaving.
+Gzdoom will place the "quicksave.zds" file in the DML v2.X folder (On Windows) or in the "home" folder (on Linux) instead of the gzdoom correct one when using this custom method of quicksaving.
 I don't know why.
 In order to solve this:
-1)Go into the DML 2.X preferences and enable "Workaround for 'BIND F6 "save QUICKSAVE.ZDS" '".
+1)Go into the DML 2.X preferences and enable "Workaround for 'BIND [KEY] "save QUICKSAVE.ZDS" '".
 2)Every time you boot up gzdoom and wish to have a working quicksave, load your quicksave trough the "load" menu.
-3)Right after it loads your quicksave, press right away "F6" (Or whatever key you've binded) in order to make a quicksave.
+3)Right after it loads your quicksave, press right away "F6" (Or whatever [KEY] you've binded) in order to make a quicksave.
 4)Done!
 If you follow these step, your quicksave/quickload will always point at the right save file.

-With the workaround you will have 2 quicksave.zds, the "current" one in the dml 2.X and the "old" one in the gzdoom "Save".
+With the workaround you will have 2 quicksave.zds, the "current" one in the dml 2.X and the "old" one in the gzdoom correct place.
 The "current" one is the one thats gets updated each time you save for the current gzdoom session, the "old" one gets replaced  with the "current" one once you close gzdoom automatically by DML 2.X everytime you close your sourceport
 This way the next time you open gzdoom your last quicksave will be available.
 If you don't quicksave after loading, and you try to quickload, gzdoom will now always quickload from the "old" quicksave until you close it.
 Note that this as the name suggest, it's a *workaround* for something happening on the gzdoom side and in which I have *zero* control, it works for now but it may break with future updates.

--WHAT DOES DO THE "AUTOLOAD PRESET" FIELD DO?
+-WHAT DOES DO THE "AUTOLOAD" FIELD DO?
 It enables to automatically load a group of mods everytime you start any sourceport with any games or mods.
 Useful if you have some quality-of-life-improvements mods, that you use 99% of the times, that way you don't have to add them every time to each preset, and if you update them and they change name you just have 1 preset to edit instead of N presets.
-For example I always load a mod that replace the plasmagun sound with the doom 3 one because it's less loaud.
+For example I always load 3 mod, one that replace the dspistol sound with the doom 3 chaingun, one that replaces dsplasma with the doom 3 plasmagun sound, and one that change the Changunguy, SSWolfenstain and Spider Mastermind attack sound to use dspistol.

 In order to use it:
-1)Make a preset like you would normally do (if you don't know how, read the "HOW TO SAVE MODS IN PRESETS" section above) 2)Select it in the "autoload preset" field.
+1)Make a preset like you would normally do (if you don't know how, read the "HOW TO SAVE MODS IN PRESETS" section above) 2)Select it in the "autoload" field.
 From now on that preset will always load (after all the other mods) everytime you play.

 If you do not want to autoload anything anymore, just select "-" in the autoplay field.
 You can make multiple autoload preset and switch between them.
 The only limitation is that you have to select at least 2 mod in order to make a preset, but you can always select a second random mod and then delete it from the preset from mod load order menu before saving it.
-Note that by doing that the preset will no longer be editable via DML 2.X (as if just a single mod is selected it start right away as there is nothing to order) and you have to delete the preset it and make a new one.
-To delete an autoload preset, as it's just a normal preset, select it in the normal preset list and click "DELETE SELECTED PRESET"
+You can add/remove mods and edit the preset as it was a normal preset.
+Keep in mind that only the mod list will be used by the autoload and all other stored data in the preset will be ignored.
 ============================CHANGELOG===========================
 (This is the latest changelog.
 You can read all changelogs here https://p36software.net/downloads/dml2/changelog.txt) [??/04/2022 | 2.5 ]
 NEW FEATURES:
--Added support for loading ".iwad" and ".ipk3" file has an IWAD (Original game) -Added file explorer shortcut to each "FILE" subfolder under the "Open" menu on the left of the software main window.
--Added "Mod list view mode" to manage the new 3 view mode of the file list: "ONLY FILE NAME" show only the mod name, "FOLDER AND FILE NAME" show the file name and the folder where it's placed and "FULL PATH" shows the full path to the mod.
-Can be changed in the preferences menu, default to "ONLY FILE NAME"
--Added welcome screen with some info about the software and how you can contact me.
+-Now it works under Linux/Mac trough mono (Be sure to have downloaded the mono version, the one with "mono" in the exe name, and follow the instructions otherwise it will not work!)
+-The preset name it's now fully visible while browsing the preset list, no matter how long the preset is (#13).
+-Mods list "Order By" value it's now kept between application launches (#8).
+-Preset order can now be changed via the software settings.
+Possible order are "Alphabetical - Ascending", "Alphabetical - Descending" , "Date - Ascending" and "Date - Descending" (#11).
+-Mods list can now also be ordered by "Date - Ascending" and "Date - Descending".
+-Added a workaround that mitigate the gzdoom bug where quicksave made with 'BIND [KEY] "SAVE QUICKSAVE.ZDS"' are saved in the wrong folder.
+Can be enabled in DML 2.X preferences.
+(Windows/Linux only) (#14) .
--Mods in mod order window can now be directly pushed to the top or the bottom of the list by holding down "CTRL" while clicking on the "UP" or "DOWN" button.
+-In the mod order window, the selected mod can now be pushed directly to the top/bottom of the list  also by using pageUP/pageDOWN (#19).
--Mods now can be also ordered by folder and path.
--Mods in the Mod Loading Order window can be moved UP or DOWN with the arrow keys -Mods in the Mod Loading Order window can be removed with the DELETE key -Updated about box with new P36 Software logo, new support email, button links to my "business" twitter (@p36software) and to Tank Rider (my new game).
--Updated "unhandled exception" message to show the current software version.
--Updated assembly info
+-Now the mod that you always use can be placed in a preset and loaded automatically each time you play, just select the preset in the "autoload" combobox in the "Game" section of DML 2.X (#20).
+-Updated the renderer selection in order to work with the newest gzdoom releases(#21).
+-Added a monero address in the welcome/about windows and readme txt, in case anyone wants to donate.

 BUGFIXES:
--Fixed bug where "search" and "extension" filter in mods list were resetted to default when clicking on "Reload resources" -Fixed bug where "USE_ADVANCED_SELECTION_MODE" flag was ignored on appllication start until the user opened and closed the preferences window
--Fixed bug where application would crash if in the mod load order windows, the last mod was removed and, without selecting another mod, the user tried to move up or down a mod.
--Fixed bug where all mods name in Mod Load Order window will change to "DoomModLoader2.Entity.PathName" .
--Fixed bug where the select preset will reset to "-" when the user clicked on "Reload resources".
--Fixed bug where the latest added iwad file does not always get automatically selected.
--Fixed bug whe preset name with spaces at the beginning or end of the file will make resets DML2X ini values to defaults.
+-Fixed bug where the DMLv2.ini will store the whole path of the alternative sourceport configuration file instead of just the name, making DML 2.X not fully portable (#9) .
+-Fixed bug where the "please insert a preset name" error message had of a information icon instead of an error one (#18).

 NEW SETTINGS:
--FILE_VIEW_MODE
--CONFIG_VERSION
+-RENDERER2
+-FILE_ORDER_BY
+-PRESET_ORDER
+-GZDOOM_QUICKSAVE_FIX
+-AUTOLOAD_PRESET

 ===================INFO===================
 Copyright (c) 2016 - 2022, Matteo Premoli (P36 Software)